Silk is a natural material that comes from the cocoon of a silk worm.

 The journey through the life of a silk worm starts with the egg.

-These wee yellow spots in the picture above are silk worm eggs.
+These wee yellow spots in the picture below are silk worm eggs.
 There parents spent a vigorous 3 days mating, which results in 800 eggs /pair.
 At the end of their mating session, the moths, both male and female die.
 The eggs stay in stasis until the following year when the buds on the Mulberry tree appear.

 Above is a short movie showing the silk worm feeding on Mulberry leaves.
 They are ferocious eaters and will be grow in size another 30-40% before starting their cocoons.
 Most of their body weight will be used for the creation of the cocoon.

 Once the worm has created its cocoon it has approximately 9 days in stasis before it will emerge from its cocoon as a moth.

 This leaves a very short time for the reeling of silk.

 Reeling silk is the process of taking the silk fibres from the cocoon while the cocoon is in hot water.
 Most silk is machine reeled today and is of very low quality compared to that of silk from the past.

 There is still one family left for textile silk that reels and spins silk the old ways.

 Below is a picture of silk being reeled from the hot water.